armory/docs/content/en/armory-cdaas/tutorials/deploy-demo-app.md

 ### Deployment times out

-Because Borealis deploys to 100% of nodes on initial deployment, you may run out of space.
+Because Armory CDaaS deploys to 100% of nodes on initial deployment, you may run out of space.
 Increasing the number of nodes should solve the issue.

 ## {{% heading "nextSteps" %}}